yashgulia/Weather-App/readme.txt

 - switchTab() -> It will switch the tab accordingly and change content of tab as well.
 - sessionStorage() -> It will find if coordinates are stored in storage or not based on which, UI have to be shown for Your Weather tab.
 - fetchWeatherInfo() -> find weather data based on location coordinates
+- renderWeatherInfo() -> show weather data on UI based on fetched data